 As a student in this program, you are required to complete a minimum of 32 credit hours with a grade point average of no lower than C (2.0).
+For this certificate, you must successfully complete:

 - ACC 101 Principles of Financial Accounting

 - BUS 224 Human Resource Management

 - CUL 100 Culinary Fundamentals

 - CUL 105 Culinary Fundamentals Lab

 - CUL 120 Foodservice Sanitation

 - CUL 140 Beverage Fundamentals

 - CUL 190 Food and Beverage Cost Controls

 - HOS 100 Introduction to Tourism

 - HOS 105 Orientation to Hospitality

 - HOS 160 Bar and Beverage Management

 - HOS 220 Hospitality Marketing and Sales

-- HOS 250 Hospitality and Tourism Professional Work Experience

 - HPE 111 First Aid and Basic Life Support

-- 2 credits Approved Elective
+- 4 credits Approved Elective\

+- Non-credit Program Requirement: 300 hours of Work Experience\\

-Approved electives are any course with the prefix BUS, CUL, and HOS.
+\Approved electives are any course with the prefix BUS, CUL, and HOS.